Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 (i) Everyone wants to learn another language quickly!

-Let’s face it; No one wants to spend a considerable amount of time in language learning.
+Let’s face it: No one wants to spend considerable time in language learning.

-Think about this — Which one will you prefer to read, “How to learn any language in 3 months?” or “Why learning a language takes several years?”
+Think about this: Which would you prefer to read, “How to learn any language in 3 months?” or “Why does learning a language take several years?”

-I can guarantee that probably at least 95% of you will choose the former one.
+I guarantee that at least 95% of you will choose the former.

 Why?

-Because the person is looking for answers such as “you can do it in 2 months” or “it takes about six months to get a job.”
+The person seeks answers such as “You can do it in two months” or “It takes about six months to get a job.”

 In short, it is a precise and small amount of time.

-The search engine suggestion is also based upon how frequently queries are asked.
+The search engine suggestion is also based on how frequently queries are asked.

-It’s a natural trait of human psychology to look for quick and easy fixes to problems they have to face during language learning.
+It’s a natural trait of human psychology to look for quick and easy solutions to problems that arise during language learning.

-If we don’t achieve any meaningful competency level fast enough.
-Then, we usually say to ourselves, “I think I’m not very good at languages.”
+Suppose we don’t achieve any meaningful competency level fast enough.
+Then, we usually say, “I think I’m not very good at languages.”
 Or “Language learning is not my cup of tea.”

 And then we give up!